-Since the beginning of the metal roofing boom I’ve noticed something every South Florida homeowner considering a new roof should think about.
+Since the beginning of the metal roof boom every South Florida homeowner considering metal should think about this.
 Metal roof cleaning as it pertains to their choices when selecting a finish is important.

 Mill-grade Kills Bacterial Spores